Best Black Friday deals 2021: Top early sales | CNN Underscored

-Black Friday 2021 is less than a month away.
+Black Friday 2021 is just days away.
 Of course, it’s never too early to start preparing — especially since many retailers are getting a head start on the year’s biggest sale holiday this year.

 Read on for what we know about Black Friday 2021 so far, and everything you can do now to make sure you’re ready when prices drop.